 Reconstruction can begin once you have deodorized and sanitized the area.
 This may include installing new cabinets, flooring, or drywall and painting walls.
 For more severe damage, you may need to replace subflooring and make repairs to the ceiling on the level below.
 If carpeting got wet, you should shampoo or steam clean it to remove debris.

-Unfortunately, there are many ways a dishwasher can cause water damage.
-While small leaks through the door are the most common, a dishwasher flood or overflow can lead to significant water damage in your kitchen or even throughout your home.
+Unfortunately, there are several causes of dishwasher floods.
+While small leaks through the door are common, a dishwasher leak from the bottom can flood your kitchen or even other rooms in your home.

 Defective or Leaky Door

-A leaky or defective door is the most common way a dishwasher can cause water damage.
-The latch and hinges tend to loosen over time, preventing the door from forming a good seal with the dishwasher tub and allowing water and soap to leak out.
+A leaky dishwasher door can leave soap and water all over your kitchen floor.
+The latch and hinges tend to loosen over time, preventing the door from forming a good seal with the dishwasher tub.
 Loose latches and hinges may cause anything from a small leak to a large flood.
-You can usually tighten the latch and hinges yourself using a screwdriver.
+You can usually tighten the latch and hinges yourself using a screwdriver or wrench.
 Call a professional plumber if you have trouble fixing the latch or hinges.

 Worn Out Gasket

 The gasket is a rubber or silicone seal on either the door or the dishwasher tub.
 When you close and latch the door, the gasket forms a watertight seal.
-Over time, the gasket can deteriorate and your dishwasher can cause water damage.
-Check the gasket on your dishwasher regularly for cracks or other signs of damage.
-To ensure a good seal and prevent water damage, have a professional plumber replace the gasket as necessary.
+Over time, the gasket can deteriorate and may cause a dishwasher leak or overflow.
+Check the gasket on your dishwasher regularly for cracks or other signs of wear.
+To ensure a good seal and prevent water damage, have a professional plumber replace the gasket as needed.

 Loose or Damaged Connections

+A damaged tub is another cause of a leaky dishwasher.
 The tub is the main body of your dishwasher and houses the spray nozzles and dish racks.
 A buildup of detergent and minerals can corrode the bottom of the dishwasher tub over time.
-If the tub corrodes through, water can seep out and pool under the dishwasher.
+A corroded tub can result in your dishwasher leaking underneath.
 Depending on the severity of the leak and how frequently you use the dishwasher, the damage may go unnoticed for some time.
 This can lead to mold and water damage to the subfloor beneath the dishwasher.
-More severe leaks may result in a kitchen flood and water may even affect the levels below your kitchen.

 Using the Wrong Soap

-You should only use detergent specifically designed for dishwashers.
-Regular dish soap is designed to foam and is likely to leak out of your dishwasher, even if your gasket, latch, and hinges are in proper working order.
-If you pre-soak dishes in the sink with dish soap, make sure you rinse the dishes completely before putting them in the dishwasher.
+You should only use a detergent specifically designed for dishwashers.
+Regular dish soap is designed to foam and is likely to leak out of your dishwasher, even if the gasket, latch, and hinges are in proper working order.
+If you pre-soak dishes in the sink with dish soap, rinse them completely before putting them in the dishwasher.

-The drain at the bottom of your dishwasher may become clogged with particles of food, mineral buildup, or other debris.
-If the drain is clogged, wastewater cannot drain from the unit normally and it may leak out.
-A worn out gasket or loose latch can make the issue even worse.
+The drain at the bottom of your dishwasher can get clogged with particles of food, mineral buildup, or other debris.
+If there is a clog, wastewater cannot drain from the unit normally and may leak out.
+A worn-out gasket or loose latch can make the issue even worse.
 Check and clean the drain regularly to prevent a flood or backup.

 Malfunctions With the Float Bulb